IgnisAstrorum/JWST_completeness/README.md

 vs the number of sources inserted.

 ### Simple usage:
-- Generate a catalog of stamps using GAL_Raw_V3.py.
+- Generate a catalog of stamps using GAL_Raw_V3.py or use the one provided in the source_catalog directory.
 - Run the run_sim.py file

 ### Alternatively, the program may be executed stepwise as follows: